 - Request permission to ask what could be an upsetting question, and reiterate that they don't have to answer.
 Never push someone to tell you something they're not comfortable with - If someone tells you something highly sensitive, double check whether they're happy for it to be included - Notice when people become tired, uncomfortable or upset.
-If a child becomes upset, stop the interview.
-With an adult, ask them if they want to carry on, or take a break.
+If people become upset, ask them (and/or their parent) if they want to carry on